GCW World Championship: Reigns

-There have been a total of 30 reigns shared between 26 different champions and three vacancies.
+There have been a total of 30 reigns shared between 27 different champions and three vacancies.
 Andrew Anderson was the inaugural champion.
 Nick Gage has the most reigns at four, with his first being the longest at 722 days, while AJ Gray, "Broski" Jimmy Lloyd, Joey Janela (In his second reign), and Nick Gage (in his fourth reign), have the shortest reigns at less than a day.
 Gage is the oldest champion when he won it at 43 years old, while Low Ki is the youngest champion at 20 years old.

-The current champion is Effy, who is in his first reign.
-He defeated Mance Warner at The People vs. GCW in New York City, NY on January 19, 2025.
+The current champion is Joseph Sawyer, who is in his first reign.
+He won the title by defeating Atticus Cogar at GCW Homecoming Weekend: Night 1 in Atlantic City, New Jersey, on August 15, 2026.